roman009/email-service.d.js/README.md

 - `422` if the payload is invalid
 - `401` if the token is invalid

-After a successful validation of the payload, the service with post a new message in the `topic-web-requests` Pubsub topic.
+After a successful validation of the payload, the service with post a new message in the `topic-web-requests` Pub/Sub topic.

 ### Backend
-The backend consists of 3 Cloud Functions that are triggered via Pubsub topics:
+The backend consists of 3 Cloud Functions that are triggered via Pub/Sub topics:

-- `function_process_web_requests`
+- `function_process_web_requests` - a Function that is triggered my Pub/Sub messages posted in the `topic-web-requests` topic.
+It creates a list of unique recipients, checks the email addresses against the list of blocked emails and then publishes `send email` messages to the `topic-email-requests` Pub/Sub topic.
-- `function_process_email_requests`
+- `function_process_email_requests` - a Function that is triggered my Pub/Sub messages posted in the `topic-email-requests` topic.
+It calls the Sendgrid API to send one email
-- `function_process_check_requests`
+- `function_process_check_requests` - a Function that is triggered my Pub/Sub messages posted in the `topic-check-requests` topic.
+It checks every minute for new addresses that are added to the suppression list from Sendgrid.
+It downloads the new email as stores them in a Firestore collection called `blocked_emails` for future use

 ### Installing